 - Policies are effective soon after purchase, typically within 24 to 48 hours.

 |Expenses Covered||Burial or funeral costs only||Variety of final expenses|

 |Specific Arrangements||Locked in when you choose||Remain flexible, although you give instructions|

 |Cost||Varies by provider and selection; solely covers funeral/burial costs||Varies by provider, age, sex, health, and coverage amount.|

 |Benefit Amount||Stays the same once plan is paid for||Tax-free savings up to the face amount of the policy|

 Important Facts About Final Expense Policies

-- Policies can be purchased for as little as $10 a month, though the cost may vary depending on your provider and current health.
+- Policy cost may vary depending on your provider and health.
 For example, if you are a smoker or have pre-existing health conditions, you can expect to pay more.